watson-developer-cloud/car-dashboard/README.md

   - Creates a Conversation service instance that the user needs for workspace creation
   - Creates instances for a Speech To Text service and Text To Speech service

-* Your `car-dashboard` app is ready now, click `Delevery Pipeline`, to deploy your app.
+* Your`car-dashboard`app is ready now, click`Delevery Pipeline`to deploy your app.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/toolchain-ready.png)

-5 Once your app has built and deployed, navagate to your Bluemix Dashboard and [import a workspace](#workspace).
+5 Once your app has been built and deployed, navagate to your Bluemix Dashboard and [import a workspace](#workspace).

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;![](readme_images/deploy-finished.png)